HdrHistogram/HdrHistogram.NET/README.md

 Instead you want to collect all of the data and then be able to report your measurements across the range of measurements.

 ##How would I use it?
+The library is available as a package from Nuget as [HdrHistogram](https://www.nuget.org/packages/HdrHistogram/)

 Generally you want to be able to record at the finest accuracy the response-time of a given function of your software.
 To do this code might look something like this